 Storage & Preparation

 Z-NYLON is highly hydroscopic and shouldn’t be stored without protection in humid environments for a long time.
-Unused spools have to be stored in an airtight container with a moisture absorber inside.
-Otherwise, the filament will absorb moisture from air and can cause some problems during the printing process, such as stringing or low surface quality of printed parts.
+Unused spools have to be stored in an airtight container with a moisture absorber.
+Otherwise, the filament will absorb moisture from air which can cause problems such as stringing or low surface quality of printed parts.
 Also, the color of the filament can fade or become dull.
-While using Z-NYLON, remember about suitable storage conditions of the material.

 To create the best printing environment for Z-NYLON, it is best to equip your printer with a separate hotend and a perforated plate that will be dedicated only for printing with this material.
 These parts should be new and not used with other materials.

 Also, avoid using adhesive substances with the new perforated plate.

 As all nylon-based materials, Z-NYLON is highly prone to warping.
 That’s why, while preparing your model in Z-SUITE, go to Advanced section in the Print settings step and set the Fan speed to 0%.

 If you’re preparing several small models for printing, make sure to separate them in the workspace so that each item has its own raft structure.
 This way, a smaller printing area can reduce the risk of warping.

 Printing Process Requirements